Timthreetwelve/FileHashes/FileHashes/ReadMe.txt

 ============================

 If you want to integrate File Hashes with File Explorer, select Integrate with File Explorer from the File menu.
-A window will pop up that allows you to either add a menu item to the context menu that appears when you right-click on a file.
+A window will pop up that allows you to either add or remove a menu item on the context menu that appears when you right-click on a file.
 The Add to Explorer option adds a registry key at HKEY_CURRENT_USER\Software\Classes\*\shell\FileHashes.
 The Remove from Explorer option deletes this key.

 Uninstalling